aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 As part of the build phase, we first do `projen release`.
 [Projen](https://projen.io) helps us with taking care of the JSII compilation, unit testing, tamper detection and packaging.
 We will look into more about Projen in next section.
 Projen creates the transpiled packages and places them on `dist` directory.

-Rest of build phase, looks for existence of runtime specific `dist` directory and sets the runtime specific CodeArtifact's environmental variables, before publishing the artifacts using [publib](https://github.com/cdklabs/publib/blob/main/README.md).
+Rest of build phase commands (Look into section in YAML below `phases/build/commands`), looks for existence of runtime specific `dist` directory and sets the runtime specific CodeArtifact's environmental variables, before publishing the artifacts using [publib](https://github.com/cdklabs/publib/blob/main/README.md).

-You might have observed that we were referring to `build-spec/projen-release.yml` while creating the CodeBuild project.
-Create the build specification with the following content.
+Create the build specification for the CodeBuild project with the following content at location `pipeline/build-spec/projen-release.yml`.

 {{<highlight yml>}}
 version: 0.2